 The poem that wins Perimeter College’s 2016 Academy of American Poets University and College Poetry Prize, if written by a student 23 years of age or younger, will be entered automatically into the nationwide Aliki Perroti and Seth Frank Most Promising Young Poet Award worth $1,000.

 All entries to the 2016 Academy of American Poets University & College Poetry Prizes must:

 - Be typed (no handwritten submissions will be accepted)

 - Contain the student’s name; age and DOB; 900 number; current mailing address; e-mail address; and phone contact information printed at the top of each page of each entry

-- Be submitted electronically as an attachment in MS Word or PDF format to Alicia Johanneson,(firstname.lastname@example.org).
+- Be submitted electronically as an attachment in MS Word or PDF format to Alicia Johanneson at firstname.lastname@example.org.
 The e-mail’s subject line should read: “TCR/AAP Student Poetry Prize”

 Any submissions that do not adhere to the guidelines above will not be accepted for entry to win the prize.
-For more information, please contact Alicia Johanneson, TCR‘s literary programs coordinator, at email@example.com or Anna Schachner, TCR‘s editor, at firstname.lastname@example.org.
+For more information, please contact Alicia Johanneson (email@example.com) or Anna Schachner (firstname.lastname@example.org).

 Founded in 1934, the Academy of American Poets is the largest membership-based nonprofit organization fostering an appreciation for contemporary poetry and supporting American poets.
-Since 1955, the Academy’s University and College Poetry Prize program has awarded more than $350,000 to more than 10,000 student poets.
-Through The Chattahoochee Review’s sponsorship, Georgia Perimeter College has been a participating institution in the program since 1999.
+Since 1995, the Academy’s University and College Poetry Prize Program has awarded more than $350,000 to more than 10,000 student poets.
+Through The Chattahoochee Review‘s sponsorship, Perimeter College has been a participating institution in the program since 1999.